stephentu/SumOfSquares.jl/README.md

-**Important note**: The most recently tagged version of this package works with most recently tagged version of [JuMP](https://github.com/JuliaOpt/JuMP.jl), i.e. JuMP v0.18.x.
+**Important note**: The most recently tagged version of this package works with most recently tagged version of [JuMP](https://github.com/JuliaOpt/JuMP.jl), i.e. JuMP v0.18.x (For Julia v1.0 support, use branch release-0.2 of this package and branch release-0.18 of JuMP).
 The in-development version of this package works with the in-development version of [JuMP](https://github.com/JuliaOpt/JuMP.jl), i.e. JuMP 0.19-.

 This packages contains the Sum of Squares reformulation for polynomial optimization.